 Code of Honor (Season 1, Episode 3)

 This episode, which aired very early in the first season of TNG, is almost universally despised by fans, critics, and the cast & crew.
-Reason being, the racist overtones of the episode are obvious, in that the Ligonians are all portrayed by black actors, a point which was not lost on Star Trek creator Gene Roddenberry when he fired episode director Russ Mayberry for this casting decision.
-There was universal agreement among the cast that this episode was a horrible piece of racist crap of an episode, and you can definitely tell their discomfort while they were filming it.
+Reason being, the racist overtones of the episode are obvious, in that the Ligonians are all portrayed by black actors.
+This was a point which was not lost on Star Trek creator Gene Roddenberry when he fired episode director Russ Mayberry for this casting decision.
+There was universal agreement among the cast that this episode was, in their words “a horrible piece of racist crap”, and you can definitely tell their discomfort while they were filming it.
 In fact, most of the cast actively sought to have this episode pulled from syndication and streaming services, with limited results.
-Honestly, this sort of overt racism, has no place anywhere in sci fi.
+Honestly, this sort of overt racism, has no place anywhere in sci-fi.

 The Naked Now (Season 1 Episode 2)

-Another very early first season episode, this was an obvious retread of a TOS episode with a nearly identical title in which, like this episode, everyone gets drunk on the ship and shenanigans ensue.
-Even though Roddenberry tried to avoid doing an overt copy/paste of old TOS episodes, he could almost be forgiven in this case due to the ongoing writer’s strike, but that still doesn’t stop fans from considering this to be a rehash of the Original Series, and a rather naked attempt (no pun intended) to try and steal the thunder of its vaunted predecessor.
+Another very early first season episode, this was an obvious retread of a TOS episode with a nearly identical title in which, like the TOS episode, everyone comes down with a polywater virus, acts drunk and shenanigans ensue.
+Even though Roddenberry tried to avoid doing an overt copy/paste of old TOS episodes, he could almost be forgiven in this case due to the ongoing writer’s strike, but that still doesn’t stop fans from considering this to be a rehash, and a rather naked attempt (no pun intended) to try and steal the thunder of its vaunted predecessor.

 Angel One (Season 1, Episode 13)

 Much like Code of Honor, the fans, cast & crew had a great deal of problems with Angel One, this time with it’s overt sexist and misogynistic overtones.
-On a planet where some rather Amazonian-looking women are the dominant gender and men who couldn’t survive a slight breeze are the fairer sex, it was originally conceived as a commentary on the ongoing Apartheid struggle, but this was completely lost on everyone, as even the cast were embarrassed by the not so subtle sexual direction the episode went, especially when Cmdr.
-Riker pulled an impression of Capt..
+On a planet where some rather Amazonian-looking women are the dominant gender and the men living there appear unable to survive a slight breeze are the fairer sex, it was originally conceived as a commentary on the ongoing Apartheid struggle, but this was completely lost on everyone, as even the cast were embarrassed by the not so subtle sexual direction the episode went, especially when Cmdr.
+Riker pulled an impression of Capt.
 Kirk to seduce to leader of Angel One, the aptly titled “Elected One”.
-Seriously, couldn’t the writers come up with a better title than that?
-And much like the racism of Code of Honor, sexism is really something that doesn’t belong in modern sci fi shows.
+Seriously, couldn’t the writers come up with a better title for a world leader than that?
+And much like the racism of Code of Honor, sexism is really something that doesn’t belong in modern sci-fi shows.

 Sub Rosa (Season 7, Episode 14)

 Sub Rosa is rare in that it occurs during the final season of The Next Generation, when the series was, ostensibly, at its peak.
-There’s very little about the episode that makes any kind of sense within the bounds of Star Trek, given that they would have gone beyond believing in ghosts, especially ghost lovers that get passed from one woman to the next in a family line for centuries across the stars.
-Still, the fact that the writers tried to combine a ghost story with what is essentially a badly derivative romance novel you pick up at the grocery store checkout line written by a 12 year old trying to emulate the Twilight saga, this episode is routinely voted among the worst episodes of the entire Star Trek canon, since ghost stories and sci fi don’t mix that well at all!
+There’s very little about the episode that makes any kind of sense within the bounds of Star Trek or sci-fi in general, given that they would have gone beyond believing in ghosts, especially ghost lovers that get passed from one woman to the next in a family line for centuries across the stars.
+Still, the fact that the writers tried to combine a ghost story with what is essentially a badly derivative romance novel that reads like a 12-year old’s Twilight fanfiction, this episode is routinely voted among the worst episodes of the entire Star Trek canon, since ghost stories and sci-fi don’t mix that well at all!

 Shades of Gray (Season 2, Episode 22)